-Consistent with this trend, the South Australian Government closed the original 44 cents per kWh 'feed-in tariff' to new customers from 1 October 2011.
-That tariff was replaced with a tariff of 16 cents per kWh for systems installed before 1 October 2013 (subject to transitional arrangements).
+Consistent with this trend, the South Australian Government closed the original 44 cents per kWh premium feed-in tariff to new customers from 1 October 2011.
+That tariff was replaced with a premium tariff of 16 cents per kWh for systems installed before 1 October 2013 (subject to transitional arrangements).
+That premium tariff program has now closed as well.

-At the same time the Government took the view that, in addition to the premium payment paid through these schemes, PV customers should receive fair and reasonable compensation for the value of their exported PV output.
+When it closed the first premium tariff scheme the South Australian Government took the view that, in addition to any premium payment they might receive through a feed-in tariff scheme, PV customers should receive fair and reasonable compensation for the value of their exported PV output.
+This is known as the 'retailer payment' because it is funded by electricity retailers rather than by customers through distribution network charges.